Wilson River Swimming

 Tillamook Forest Center

-Tillamook Forest Center is a unique museum of Oregon forest.
-You will see a climbable 40 feet high fire lookout tower, an interpretive center with multiple displays, and a 250 feet long suspension bridge across the Willson River.
+Tillamook Forest Center is a unique museum of the Oregon forest.
+You will see a climbable 40-foot-high fire lookout tower, an interpretive center with multiple displays, and a 250-foot-long suspension bridge across the Willson River.

-The bridge is a fantastic observation point with scenic river and forest views.
+The bridge is a fantastic observation point with scenic views of the river and forest.
 Cross the bridge and go down to the river to get to the swimming hole with a rocky beach.

 Amenities: Restrooms and drinking water at the Forest Center